ozyurtf/cpu-scheduler/README.md

 ```

-In multi level queue scheduling, processes are basically divided into different groups based on their priorities.
-And these processes are stored in queues.
-And each of these queues that have different priority level can use a different scheduling algorithm.
+In Multi Level Queue Scheduling, **processes are basically divided into different groups based on their priorities**.
+And these **processes** are **stored in queues**.
+And **each of these queues that have different priority level can use a different scheduling algorithm**.
 For instance, Priority Scheduling may be used for intearctive process while FCFS may be used for batch processes

-The system processes (e.g. kernel processes that are responsible from memory management, task scheduling, interrupt handling, etc.) have the highest priority over the other processes.
+The **system processes** (e.g. kernel processes that are responsible from memory management, task scheduling, interrupt handling, etc.) **have the highest priority** **over the other processes**.

-The interactive processes (e.g. graphical user interface processes, processes that are used in interactive applications such as web browsers, text editors, etc.) have lower priority compared to system processes but higher priority over batch processes.
+The **interactive processes** (e.g. graphical user interface processes, processes that are used in interactive applications such as web browsers, text editors, etc.) have **lower priority compared to system processes** but **higher priority over batch processes**.

-And the batch processes (e.g. processes that are used for large scale data processing, automated system maintenance such as backups, system updates, virus scans, et.) have the lowest priorities.
+And the **batch processes** (e.g. processes that are used for large scale data processing, automated system maintenance such as backups, system updates, virus scans, et.) have the **lowest priorities**.

-But the issue with multi level queue scheduling is that starvation might happen if there is always a process to run in the highest priority queues.
+But the issue with multi level queue scheduling is that **starvation might happen if there is always a process to run in the highest priority queues.**

 ## Multi Level Feedback Queue (MLFQ) Scheduler / Priority Decay Scheduler

-Processes are divided into different groups based on their priorities and these processes are stored in different queues just like multi level queue scheduling.
+**Processes** are **divided** into different **groups** based on their priorities and these processes are **stored** in **different queues** just like multi level queue scheduling.

-The difference is that processes are assigned dynamic priorities as well and these dynamic priorities are updated depending on some circumstances.
+**The difference is that processes are assigned dynamic priorities** as well and **these dynamic priorities are updated depending on some circumstances.**

 When the processes are created, their dynamic priorities are assigned within the range of static priority depending on their importances.